richafnu/Viva/Viva/engage/eac-answers-importer.md

 ## File requirements

 Because the importer uses AI to generate the question-and-answer pairs, no advanced structuring is required.
-In fact, files that _aren't_ structured as FAQs generally yield the best results.
+In fact, files that _aren't_ structured as FAQs generally produce the best results.

 Imported files must meet these requirements: